Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Assumptions and Limitations

 \section{Assumptions and Limitations}

-Our approach assumes that the state abstraction is known and the symbolic observation $z$ is provided by the environment.
-Also, we assume that the continuous state is fully observable.
+Our approach assumes that the state abstraction is known, the symbolic observation $z$ is provided by the environment, and that the continuous state is fully observable.
 Learning the state abstraction too is an interesting direction for future research.
 The breadth-first search planner we use for planning on the symbolic level exhibits scaling issues for large solution depths; e.g., for LightsOut it exceeds a 5-minute threshold for solution depths (number of initial board perturbations) $\geq$ 9.
 In future work, more efficient heuristic or probabilistic planners could be explored.
+Currently, our BFS planner produces plans which are optimal with respect to the number of skills executed.
+Means for predicting and taking the skill execution cost into account for planning could be pursued in future work.
 In the more complex environments (\Reacher, \Jaco) we observe our agent to not learn all possible skills reliably, in particular for skills for which no transitions exist in the replay buffer.
 In future work one could integrate additional exploration objectives which incentivize to visit unseen regions of the state space.
+Also, the approach is currently limited to settings such as in board games, where all symbolic state transitions should be mapped to skills.
+It is an open research question how our skill exploration objective could be combined with demonstrations or task-specific objectives to guide the search for symbolic actions and limit the search space in more complex environments.